its-Chandan-Kumar/Python-Projects/Warehouse Order Tracking System/README.md

 - **Search & Filter**: Advanced filtering for all data tables
 - **Export Options**: Download data in multiple formats

-## 🔧 Configuration Options

-### Environment Variables
-The application uses a `.env` file for secure configuration.
-See `env_example.txt` for the template.

-**Password Encryption**: Database passwords are stored securely in the `.env` file and can be encrypted using the encryption key.
-The password is never hardcoded in the application files.

-**Security Note**:
-- Never commit the `.env` file to version control
-- Change the `ENCRYPTION_KEY` in production
-- Use strong passwords for database access

-### Customization
-- Modify `config.py` for application settings
-- Update database queries in individual page files
-- Customize UI themes in Streamlit configuration

-## 🚨 Troubleshooting

-### Common Issues

-1. **Database Connection Error**
-   - No database server required
-   - Check connection credentials in `config.py`
-   - Ensure database exists

-2. **Import Errors**
-   - Install all dependencies: `pip install -r requirements.txt`
-   - Check Python version compatibility

-3. **Port Already in Use**
-   - Change port in Streamlit configuration
-   - Kill existing processes using the port

-### Logs and Debugging
-- Check Streamlit console output for errors
-- Verify database connection status in Settings page
-- Use browser developer tools for frontend issues

 ## 📈 Performance Optimization

 - **Database Indexing**: Ensure proper indexes on frequently queried columns